hotosm/docs/docs/ai-guide/using-lmms-responsibly.md

 ## Introduction

 AI coding tools have moved from novelty to daily workflow in under two years.
 Andrej Karpathy coined the term "vibe coding" in early 2025 - describing developers who prompt AI, accept all suggestions, and barely read the output.
 By early 2026, he had already moved on, calling the practice outdated and advocating instead for "agentic engineering": careful, supervised AI-assisted development with full human oversight [1].
+While early-2025 AI models were shown in some cases to have a net negative impact on developer productivity [21], models have improved significantly by early 2026, alongside growing efforts within open-source communities to establish appropriate governance and usage policies.

 This trajectory tells us something important: the tools are real and improving rapidly, but the hype cycle consistently outpaces responsible adoption.
 For any organisation working in the public interest and given the prevalence of LLM use in software in this moment, a governance approach that provides deliberate attention to the ethics of LLM use in software is required.